 Historic Limestone Mantel

-Adamsleigh was deigned by Luther Lashmit, a talented architect in the offices of Winston-Salem firm Northup-O’Brien.
-Lashmit was born in 1899 and trained at Pittsburgh’s Carnegie Institute of Technology and was a Fontainebleau scholar.
+Adamsleigh was designed by Luther Lashmit, a talented architect in the offices of Winston-Salem firm Northup-O’Brien.
+Lashmit was born in 1899 and trained at Pittsburgh’s Carnegie Institute of Technology.
+He was a Fontainebleau scholar.
 He travelled extensively in England, France and Italy where he observed traditional architectural styles and techniques that he later applied to European-inspired homes for high-income clients.
 In High Point, he designed a Norman Revival mansion for hosiery baron Willis Slane and a Cotswold Tudor manor for hosiery manufacturer Comer Covington.
 In Winston-Salem, Lashmit’s best-known work is Graylyn, home of R. J. Reynolds president Bowman Gray.
 Adamsleigh is the only known work of Lashmit in Greensboro.
-Lashmit died in 1989
+Lashmit died in 1989.

 But you can carry on a piece of the history!